Unlock Your Future in Sonography: Choose NJ’s Only Accredited Bachelor’s Degree Program at Rutgers

 The employment outlook is excellent.

-According to the Bureau of Labor Statistics, this career field is expected to grow 12% through 2029, much faster than the average for all occupations.
+According to the Bureau of Labor Statistics, this career field is expected to grow 13% through 2034, much faster than the average for all occupations.
 As imaging technology evolves, ultrasound is anticipated to replace more invasive, costly procedures.
-In 2019, median annual pay was $68,750.
+In 2024, median annual pay was $89,340 (varies by region).

 Accreditation